sodafoundation/documentation/content/soda-gettingstarted/ak-sk-using-api.md

   API URI Format : 'http://"HOST_IP:PORT"/v1/<project_id>/aksks'
-                    where HOST_IP is the IP address of the host where Keystone is running.
+                    where HOST_IP is the IP address of the host where Keystone is running. project_id is the Id of Project that the user is part of.
+It is same as the tenant_id.

   BODY Format :
   ```bash